 Management and personnel structure

 The basic structures and principles for coordinating the hospitals were closely based on the german “disaster management manual 100” (DM100)2.
-The staff work is correspondingly divided into six subject areas (S1-S6): Personnel / Internal Service (S 1); - Situation (S 2); - Operations (S 3); Supply (S 4) press and media relations (S 5); - Information and communications (S 6).
+The staff work is correspondingly divided into six subject areas (S1-S6): Personnel / Internal Service (S 1); - Situation (S 2); - Operations (S 3); Supply (S 4) Press and Media Relations (S 5); - Information and Communications (S 6).
 Also, care was taken to use already existing everyday structures.
-Using the usual division of the counties into command areas for major incidents, the counties of Donau-Ries and Dillingen were combined to form the coordination group north, and the counties of Augsburg, Aichach-Friedberg, and the city of Augsburg were combined to form the coordination group south (Figure 1).
-A pandemic officer (PO) was appointed by each hospital or hospital-association as a member of the respective coordination group.
+Using the usual division of the counties into command areas for major incidents, the counties of Donau-Ries and Dillingen were combined to form the coordination group north.
+The counties of Augsburg, Aichach-Friedberg, and the city of Augsburg were combined to form the coordination group south (Figure 1).
+A pandemic officer (PO) was nominated by each hospital or hospital-association as a member of the respective coordination group.
 From the group of POs, one coordination group leader north and south was appointed respectively.
 These were directly subordinate to the MDHC.
 Also, a coordinator for intensive care transfers was appointed for each coordination group (Figure 2).

 A district coordinator at the level of the administrative district of Swabia was appointed for the superordinate coordination of the three ambulance districts.

 Close coordination of the MDHC, the ambulance dispatch center Augsburg and the medical director of ambulance service took place.
 The staff of MDHC was provided by anesthetists with disaster medical background from the University Hospital Augsburg, the Augsburg Fire Department, and last-year medical students from the University Hospital Augsburg.